shawn-sandy/idea/packages/mix/README.md

 StyleMix really only needs a SASS-MAPS to do it's thing  and yes you can write SASS-MAPS on your own, but thats entirely up to you the workflow below is recommend but not mandatory, once you stick to the map format.

-* If you haven't yet install the [Style Dictionary Quick Start](https://amzn.github.io/style-dictionary/#/quick_start)
+* If you haven't yet install the Style Dictionary : [Style Dictionary Quick Start](https://amzn.github.io/style-dictionary/#/quick_start)

-* Create a config file for your tokens
+* Create a config
+* Write you tokens be sure to read about how to   [format tokens for stylemix](#token-formats)
+* Run style-dictionary

 ``` js
 // config.js